cas-bioinf/web/content/_index.md

 # Get in touch!

-In any case: if you need bioinformatics/programming/statistics help, do not hesitate to arrange a meeting via e-mail (TODO:email) or ask on [Prague Bioinformatics Slack](https://bioinfo-prague.slack.com/).
-There is a lot of stuff we don't know, but we can often connect you with someone who does!
+In any case: if you need bioinformatics/programming/statistics help, do not hesitate to arrange a meeting via e-mail (TODO:official email) or ask on [Prague Bioinformatics Slack](https://bioinfo-prague.slack.com/).
+There is a lot of stuff we don't know, but we can often connect you with someone who does.

+# Some stuff we know

+We would be particularly happy to help with:

+* Statistics
+* Metagenomics
+* Genome assembly
+* Differential expression
+* Designing plots and other graphical displays of data
+* Programming problems
+* ... and more!

+But really, just get in touch!
+(TODO official email).